toe7685/ha-wallboard-dashboard/README.md

 - Weather data from [Met.no](https://www.met.no/)
 - Daily fun facts from [Be A Great Teacher](https://www.beagreatteacher.com/)
 - Sports data via [Team Tracker](https://github.com/vasqued2/ha-teamtracker)

+## 🔒 Security
+If you believe you found sensitive info in this repo (tokens, URLs, personal data), please open a Bug report issue and do NOT post the secret value.
+I will remove it quickly.

 ## ☕️ Tip Jar
 If this dashboard saved you time, you can buy me a coffee: https://ko-fi.com/musicjock